-Legion may be all about ultra-powerful mutant David Haller (Dan Stevens), but the real star of the trippy FX drama is Aubrey Plaza’s Lenny.
-Lenny is the favored mask of David’s equally powerful mutant brain parasite, the Shadow King.
+Legion may be all about ultra-powerful mutant David Haller (Dan Stevens), but the real star of the trippy drama is Aubrey Plaza’s Lenny.
+Lenny is the favoured mask of David’s equally powerful mutant brain parasite, the Shadow King.
 In season 1 finale "Chapter 8" Lenny finds herself decaying because David’s super friends manage to create a device to limit his evil mind parasite.
 And this is where I noticed a big, glaring problem.

 In Legion’s perfectly baffling way, David’s mutant girlfriend Syd (Rachel Keller) ends up in an alternate reality with Lenny, who looks the worst she has all season.
-She’s the color of a corpse, she’s dripping tar, and she has armpit hair.
+She’s the colour of a corpse, she’s dripping tar, and she has armpit hair.
 Yes, armpit hair.

 If you’ve ever watched a single zombie movie or TV show, you know women aren’t even allowed to have body hair in the freaking apocalypse, despite the fact they take showers about once a year and are constantly on the run from the brain-eating undead.
 When do they have time to lather up and whip out their Venus Embrace?
 We’ll never know, but heavens forbid we’re forced see these ladies with stubble.